dnovhorodov/tvmaze/README.md

 ```
 Please use absolute path.

 You could also specify the range of ids for scraping and execution mode.
-Parallel execution is fast, does not work well with LiteDB.
-To get more predictable and consisten results use sequential execution mode: `Exec = Sequential`.
+Parallel execution is fast, but does not work well with LiteDB.
+To get more predictable and consistent results use sequential execution mode: `Exec = Sequential`.
 Get it fast but messy with `Exec = Parallel (MaxDegreeOfParallelism = 3)`

 ### TvMaze Service
 Navigate to the `TvMaze.Service` project and change `DbPath` in `appsettings.json` to your path: